wetware/casm/specs/pex.md

 **PeX** stands for *Peer-Exchange* and takes care of maintaining a peer-to-peer unstructured overlay.
 In other words it is responsible for ensuring connectivity, so that all the nodes form a single connected random network.
 Also, it provides a [Discovery](https://github.com/libp2p/go-libp2p-core/blob/master/discovery/discovery.go) API for providing a random set of nodes from the network at any given time.
 This is mainly used by other services that need to discover new peers for staying connected in the network.

 To do this, it uses a gossiping protocol that forms an unstructured peer-to-peer overlay.
-This protocol is based on [The Peer Sampling Service](https://dl.acm.org/doi/abs/10.5555/1045658.1045666).
+This protocol is based on [Gossip-Based Peer Sampling](https://dl.acm.org/doi/abs/10.1145/1275517.1275520).

 ### Conventions